Size 14

-Track listing
+In October 2013 the band's bassist Ptak mastered and released a digital only EP of previously unreleased tracks and demos titled 'Size 14 - Appetite for Self Destruction'.
+This EP featured tracks recorded with Ryan Dorm prior to the bands debut album being recorded with Mike Clink.
+'Appetite for Self Destruction' was released via Robt Ptak's own SoundCloud, on the EP were early versions of album tracks, plus unreleased songs titled "Mental Patient", "Faster", and "Fudge" (early version of Sleep in the Wet Spot).

 Breakup

 Ptak was replaced by bassist Ray Santangelo for a short West coast tour before Size 14 officially disbanded in early 1998 after the band's record label, Volcano Entertainment went out of business.

-After leaving Size 14, Ptak played with The Bastard Kings of Rock, and managed the band Pin Me Down.
+After leaving Size 14, Ptak played with Artificial Joy, The Bastard Kings of Rock, and managed the band Pin Me Down.

 Guitarist Danczak played guitar and bass in Captain Genius from 2002 to 2007; the band released two albums.

 Singer Linus of Hollywood has released three solo albums.
 As of December 2013 he is one half of the band Jarinus, plays guitar and keyboard in Nerf Herder, and runs Crappy Records with Jaret Reddick of Bowling for Soup.
 Linus is also involved in producing and songwriting for other bands such as Allstar Weekend, Bowling For Soup, and The Charlatans.

-Linus released his fourth solo album in 2014 titled Something Good via the Pledgemusic platform.
+Linus released his fourth solo album in 2014 titled Something Good via the Pledgemusic platform, in 2018 he released the album Cabin Life.

+Linus has been active since 2022 in the duo Able Machines with Los Angeles singer/hit songwriter Tay Côlieé.
+The band has released two studio albums titled Pathological in 2022 and most recently Digital Precision in 2023.